fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/01_include.md

 - the same directory as the originating file
 - explicitly added paths

-The first one is intended for C++ standard library and other (external) libraries.
+The `<>` form is intended for C++ standard library and is also used for external libraries.

-The second one is intended for your own files - since they are expected to be together (in the same or very close directories) files are searched starting from the same directory as the file which mentions them.
+The `""` form is intended for your own files - since they are expected to be together (in the same or very close directories) files are searched starting from the same directory as the file which mentions them (paths are relative).

 <div class="note info">
 In any case, if included file can not be found program compilation fails.